How to Handle Culture Shock in China

 Currency and Buying Power (or “Everything is So Cheap!”)

 All foreigners initially think in terms of their own currency and, as such, are initially amazed at “how cheap” everything is in China.
-Consequently, a meal isn’t 30 Yuan; it’s “only $4.38.”
+Consequently, a meal isn’t 30 Yuan; it’s “only $4.43.”
 Although this type of thinking is both typical and natural, it can also be very costly.
-Whereas $4.38 or £2.24 may be a relatively inexpensive sum for lunch in New York City or London, respectively, 30 yuan is not considered an inexpensive lunch in most parts of China.
+Whereas $4.43 or £3.62 may be a relatively inexpensive sum for lunch in New York City or London, respectively, it is not considered an inexpensive lunch in most parts of China.
 In fact, that amount would actually exceed the daily food budget of most middle-class Chinese couples.
 Paying less than $5.00 for lunch in the states is a great bargain in the context of an average annual income of $37,000.
-On the other hand, paying $4.38 for lunch in the context of an annual income of only $8,757 (calculated at a monthly salary of 5,000 yuan per month) is not particularly wise spending if you are relying solely on your teaching income to survive.
+On the other hand, paying $4.43 for lunch in the context of an annual income of only $12,000 is not particularly wise spending if you are relying solely on your teaching income to survive.

 Most foreigners begin thinking in terms of yuan, instead of their own country’s currency, in about one to two years’ time—as well you should because you’re being paid in renminbi, not Western currency.
-To check for the latest currency exchange rate, you can navigate to XE.com.
+To check for the latest currency exchange rate, you can navigate to your favorite currency conversion website.

 Another thing you’ll need to keep in mind when shopping is that bargaining over price is a required and necessary skill in China.
 Although it is not possible to bargain inside a department store, street vendors expect it and starting prices are often 50 to 100% higher because of it.
 You should never pay the initial asking price from any street vendor or small, privately-owned business.
 Bargaining is a survival skill in China and it is something you will have to grow accustomed to unless you are more comfortable with routinely overpaying for most everything you buy.